sbrudenell/lede-docker-thin/README.md

-# openwrt-thin
+# lede-docker-thin

-This is a template for creating a "thin" OpenWRT container.
+This is a template for creating a "thin" LEDE docker container.

-The idea is to build an OpenWRT container that's useful for the kind of complicated routing and firewalling that OpenWRT can do.
+The idea is to build an LEDE container that's useful for the kind of complicated routing and firewalling that LEDE can do.
 I use this to build containers based on the `mwan3` package, which do routing for other containers.

-It starts with the official release of OpenWRT (from `openwrt-15.05.1-x86-64-rootfs.tar.gz`) and removes all the packages that aren't very useful in a container.
+It starts with the official release of LEDE (from `lede-17.01.2-x86-64-generic-rootfs.tar.gz`) and removes all the packages that aren't very useful in a container.

 ## What's in the image